soverenio/docs/docs/architecture/traffic-interception.md

 ![The main flow of the Interceptor](../../img/architecture/interceptor-flow.png "The main flow of the Interceptor")

-Step by step:
+There are several important stages:

+* Listening and capturing the HTTP traffic;

+* Filtering relevant traffic and assembling request/response pairs;

+* Sending request/response pairs for further processing.

+### Listening and capturing

-1. The Interceptor examines the processes operating on the host.
-It identifies `pod`s and individual containers by associating the IP addresses of their virtual network interfaces.
+* The Interceptor examines the processes operating on the host.
+It identifies pods and individual containers by associating the IP addresses of their virtual network interfaces.

-2. Upon inspecting individual container processes, the Interceptor discerns which `pod`s are running service mesh (Istio or Linkerd).
+* Upon inspecting individual container processes, the Interceptor discerns which pods are running service mesh (Istio or Linkerd).
 If a mesh is detected, the Interceptor initiates monitoring of the container's `loopback` interface to observe unencrypted traffic.
-If the mesh is absent, the Interceptor monitors the `pod`s external network interface.
+If the mesh is absent, the Interceptor monitors the pod's external network interface.

-3. The Interceptor observes the `tcp` traffic of the virtual interface until an entire request or response is compiled.
+* The Interceptor observes the `tcp` traffic of the virtual interface until an entire request or response is compiled.
 At this juncture, the Interceptor discerns whether the traffic comprises HTTP or a different protocol.
 Non-HTTP data is disregarded by the Interceptor.

-4. If the collected request or response exceeds a predefined size limit (currently 1Mb), it is dismissed and excluded from subsequent analysis.
+* If the collected request or response exceeds a predefined size limit (currently 1Mb), it is dismissed and excluded from subsequent analysis.

+### Filtering traffic and assembling request/response pairs

-5. The Interceptor retains the collected request and awaits the response.
+* The Interceptor retains the collected request and awaits the response.
 If the response is delayed, the request is abandoned.

-6. The combined request/response pair must also not exceed the predefined size limit (1Mb); otherwise, it is discarded.
+* The combined request/response pair must also not exceed the predefined size limit (1Mb); otherwise, it is discarded.

-7. During the pair's assembly, the Interceptor verifies the `content-type` from the header, which must be one of the following:
+* During the pair's assembly, the Interceptor verifies the `content-type` from the header, which must be one of the following:

-    7.1 `application/json`
+    * `application/json`

-    7.2 `application/x-www-form-urlencoded`
+    * `application/x-www-form-urlencoded`

-8. `Content-type`s deviating from the above are discarded.
-At least one half of the pair must have a permissible `content-type` properly set.
+* Content types deviating from the above are discarded.
+At least one half of the pair must have a permissible `content-type` header properly set.

-9. The ensuing data is deemed technically a priori and is excluded from further analysis:
+* The following data is deemed irrelevant and excluded from further analysis:

-    9.1 Internal Kubernetes or Soveren requests: `UA: kube-probe` and `X-Soveren-Request` headers
+    * Internal Kubernetes or Soveren requests: `UA: kube-probe` and `X-Soveren-Request` headers

-    9.2 HTTP errors with codes `301`, `308`, `4xx`, `5xx`
+    * HTTP errors with codes `301`, `308`, `4xx`, `5xx`

-    9.3 Requests to the following URLs: `/metrics`, `/healthz`, `/api/health`, `/api/v2/alive`, `/api/v2/detect`
+    * Requests to the following URLs: `/metrics`, `/healthz`, `/api/health`, `/api/v2/alive`, `/api/v2/detect`

+### Sending request/response pairs for further processing

-10. The compiled pairs are stored in a buffer.
-Eventually, the Interceptor forwards them to a dedicated Kafka topic (In this context, Kafka is a standalone component of the Soveren Agent, forming part of the processing and messaging system).
-If Kafka is unavailable for a significant duration, the Interceptor clears the buffer, resulting in the loss of some collected information.
+The compiled pairs are stored in a buffer.
+Eventually, the Interceptor forwards them to a dedicated Kafka topic (In this context, Kafka is a standalone component of the Soveren Agent, an integral part of the [processing and messaging system](../traffic-processing/)).
+If Kafka is unavailable for a significant duration, the Interceptor purges the buffer, thereby losing some collected data.

 ## Required permissions